 Lay the fire using either paraffin-soaked charcoal or chopped sticks and put enough in the firebox to cover the whole grate area to at least the depth of one lump of charcoal.
 Methylated spirits can also be used but the flames are invisible on a bright day so not highly recommended.

 Leave one piece on the firing shovel so that this can be lit and then dropped into the fire.

-Once you can see that the flames have spread over the majority of charcoal or wood, switch on the steam raising blower and watch the flames be drawn into the tubes.
+Once you can see that the flames have spread over most of the charcoal or wood, switch on the steam raising blower and watch the flames be drawn into the tubes.

-There are various types of coal suitable but the best we find is a mixture of Welsh Steam Coal and Anthracite.
+There are several types of coal suitable but the best we find is a mixture of Welsh Steam Coal and Anthracite.
 Size matters!
-The most convenient size for a 5” gauge engine is “beans”.
+The most convenient size for a five” gauge engine is “beans.”

 Remember, from now on, everything will be HOT.

 Once the fire in the engine has been lit, the most important thing is to keep an eye on the water level in the glass and ensure that the engine has always at least one quarter of a glass full.

 If you are in any doubt about the water level at any time, call one of the instructors immediately.